jbatson5/SCALE-test/docs/MAVRIC.rst

       fissionMult=0    noPhotons
   end parameters

 No biasing is specified, which will use the default weight window target value of 1 for every energy group in every region.
-In order to allow the neutrons to penetrate into the cask wall before being rouletted, a larger window ratio is used, making the lower weight window bound to be 0.01.
+To allow the neutrons to penetrate into the cask wall before being rouletted, a larger window ratio is used, making the lower weight window bound 0.01.

 ::